Degrees and Certifications:

 Mrs. Maricela Callan

 In 2013 became a Hickey All Star as a 4th grade teacher, which I enjoyed for two years before having the privilege of serving as our ESL Specialist.
-Through this role, my passion remains the same, just through a different medium- helping every student feel successful by building a strong educational foundation using the English langage!
+Through this role, my passion remains the same, just through a different medium- helping every student feel successful by building a strong educational foundation using the English language!
 I am grateful for this opportunity, which allows me to learn so much about different cultures, languages and traditions while teaching students English and American holidays and traditions.
 Outside of school, I enjoy making memories with my husband and two children through delicious food, sports and outdoor activities.
-Our dog Boomer is energentic and loves to take me on runs, swim and play catch!
+Our dogs Boomer and Chuy are energetic and love to take me on runs, swim and play catch!
 I also enjoy volunteering at church, craft projects, event planning and spending time with family and friends.

 Follow this link, TELPAS Score Look Up ,to view your child's scores.
 Your child's access code can be found in the Plano ISD Parent Portal.
 You may also click on "Find My Access Code" and follow the directions to look up your child's access code.
 Scores will be sent home with your child at the beginning of each school year.
 You can email Mrs. Callan if you need any help.